Clean case data

 Discussion

-Let’s first diagnose the data frame.
+Let’s first diagnose for format issues the data frame.
 List all the characteristics in the data frame above that are problematic for data analysis.

 Are any of those characteristics familiar from any previous data analysis you have performed?